Gorsuch Pick For Top Court Fulfills Trump Campaign Pledge, Confirms Democrats' Fears

 After a dozen tumultuous days in the White House, President Trump on Tuesday night found a way to unite his party, delight his most ardent supporters and change the storyline on his nascent presidency in a single stroke.

-Gorsuch is now a judge on the 10th Circuit Court of Appeals, which sits in Colorado, his home state.
+Gorsuch is now a judge on the U.S. Court of Appeals for the 10th Circuit Court, which sits in Colorado, his home state.
 Gorsuch began his service at that powerful level of the federal judiciary in 2006, at age 39.

 But the night of his anointing began with the key light on the president, who strode into the East Room by himself and mounted a podium to the lectern.